kevinwortman/tuffix/vm-build-process.md

 8. Final check
   - Create snapshot
   - Start VM
-  - Check that Atom can start, fullscreen window works, Firefox has no history
+  - Check that VisualStudio Code can start, fullscreen window works, Firefox has no history
   - Shut down
   - Restore the snapshot
 9. Create .ova and checksum
   - VirtualBox > File > Export Appliance
     (this takes a few minutes)
-  - `$ shasum -a 256 "Tuffix 2020 Edition.ova"`
+  - `$ shasum -a 256 "Tuffix 2022 Edition.ova"`
   - Upload the .ova to Google Drive
 10. Publish
   - Upload the .ova to Google Drive, and set the file's sharing settings to